What is the “Sewer Backup” additional coverage?

 Causes of Sewer Backup

 Homeowners and business insurance do not cover flood damage: Only flood insurance will cover your losses in the event of a flood.
 Federal flood insurance policies can be purchased directly from an insurance agent or a company representative, and are available to communities that participate in the National Flood Insurance Program.
 Nearly 100 insurance companies write and service NFIP policies.
-In order to find an agent or company servicing your area, visit www.floodsmart.gov or call (888) 379-9531.
-Your insurance agent or broker can handle the claim for you.
+In order to find an agent or company servicing your area, visit www.floodsmart.gov or call (203-842-2145) Your insurance agent or broker may help you with your claim.

 Ways to Prevent Backups in Your Lateral and in the City Main